-Marco joined the team in 2017 to head up Digital Product Management and Innovation for GI Hub.
-Marco has over 10 years’ experience in both Project and Product Management across Product Design, Digital Transformation, IT Infrastructure and Web Development.
+Marco joined the team in 2017 to head up Digital Product Management and Innovation for Global Infrastructure Hub.
+Marco has over 11 years’ experience in the IT Industry specialising in both Project and Product Management across the areas of Product Design, Digital Transformation, User Experience, Experience Design, Search Engine Optimisation, IT Infrastructure and Web Development.

-Prior to joining GI Hub Marco has worked in both Australia and the UK, managing projects for Coca Cola, Channel 9, Canon, and Turkcell to name a few.
+Prior to joining GI Hub Marco has worked in both Australia and the UK, managing and designing digital projects for Coca Cola, Channel 9, Canon, and Turkcell to name a few.